MaceChettiyadan/Y11Notes/Economics/12. The role of government/PPT - Role of Government.md

 		- Requires <mark style="background: #ADCCFFA6;">low inflation rates</mark>
 	- Target range is **2-3%** rate of **inflation p.a.**
 #### Full Employment
-- Refers to when everyone who is willing and able to work can find employment
+- Refers to z
 - This means that cyclical unemployment is zero
 	- A person is considered unemployed when they are willing and able to work and in paid work for at least an hour a week
 - estimated target is **4.5%**

 #### Equitable Income Distribution